One of the hardest decisions a parent will face is how many kids to have. How do you know if you are done or not? Read for simple tips.

 - Parents’ likelihood of mood swings and depression

-- Parents’ ability to cope with pressures of many children
+- Parents’ ability to cope with the pressures of many children

 - Help available from family and friends

-- Your ability to be a parent (actual ability, not desire of your heart)
+- Your ability to be a parent (actual ability, not the desire of your heart)

 As I said in previous posts, there is no one right spacing between children.